ppy/osu-wiki/news/2025/2025-08-01-locus-2025-voting-open.md

 During the entry phase of January 31 to June 30, participants formed teams to create an *original beatmap experience* from scratch, in order to be judged on song quality, map quality and visual presentation.

-The ones to deliver that judgement will be anyone who receives this message, and you have until **August 15** to contribute with your vote!
+The ones to deliver that judgement will be anyone who receives this message, and you have until **Saturday, August 16 (12:00 UTC)** to contribute with your vote!
 If you're interested, read on!
 If you first need a sample for what the entries have to offer, read no more (but then please continue reading afterwards):

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>